hi2p-perim/lightmetrica-v2/README.md

     + You should not introduce unnecessary state variables for a small optimization
     + Specially in the non-optimized version, the number of cached values should be zero.

+### Binary boundary

+- All interface should support compiler-level portability
+    + Use builtin component system
+- All data structure should be POD type

+### Tab size

+- The tab should be by 4 spaces.
+Avoid to use `\t` character.

 Recommended practices (CMake)
 --------------------